alexleedsmatthews/website/dataviz/google-political-ads-transparency-bundle/README.txt

 Spend_RON - Total amount in RON spent on election ads in this region.
 Spend_SEK - Total amount in SEK spent on election ads in this region.
 Spend_GBP - Total amount in GBP spent on election ads in this region.
+Spend_NZD - Total amount in NZD spent on election ads in this region.
+Spend_ILS - Total amount in ILS spent on election ads in this region.
+Spend_AUD - Total amount in AUD spent on election ads in this region.
+Spend_TWD - Total amount in TWD spent on election ads in this region.

 [DEPRECATED] google-political-ads-top-keywords-history.csv